Computing Technology for Math Excellence Logo

 The implication for schools is that if we want social networking to make a difference in instruction and learning, the medium should also be used for its publishing and production aspects, reaching higher levels of collaboration and creativity, and for enabling learners to network with experts and peers in a manner where their work gains legitimacy within the larger community of experts in various fields.
 It also makes learning more interesting.
 Teachers will need to be more creative "to model the same skills they are looking for in their students" (Reynard, 2008a, online p.
 3).

-Teachers and Social Networking: Teachers have an obligation to also learn rules regarding their own use of social media, as there have been cases of teachers being fired or disciplined over content they've posted on social media.
+Teachers have an obligation to also learn rules regarding their own use of social media, as there have been cases of teachers being fired or disciplined over content they've posted on social media.
 Read 10 Social Media Rules for Teachers (2016, March 29), a blog post by Rachel at American Board.
-Common Sense Media developed Protecting Your Students' Privacy on Social Media, which contains do's and don'ts for teachers.
+Common Sense Media developed Protecting Your Students' Privacy on Social Media, which contains a checklist of do's and don'ts for teachers.

-Safe Social Networking Sites: Social networks are a source of concern for parents and schools because of the online safety issues for students who use them, such as cyberbullying, psychological trauma owing to excessive use, the potential release of private information, and sexual predators.
+Social networks are a source of concern for parents and schools because of the online safety issues for students who use them, such as cyberbullying, psychological trauma owing to excessive use, the potential release of private information, and sexual predators.
 Sites like Flickr, MySpace, YouTube, Del.icio.us, Facebook might be among those, as they are open to anyone to use.
-Other sites that might raise concerns about their use include Twitter, WhatsApp owned by Facebook, Snapchat, Instagram, Kik Messenger, Tumblr.com, and Reddit.
+Other sites that might raise concerns about their use include X (formerly Twitter), WhatsApp owned by Facebook, Snapchat, Instagram, Kik Messenger, Tumblr, and Reddit.

 However, there are social networks that parents with their kids and educators can use in which they can create a private, protected environment for learning, and which have been rated as safe.
 There are also social networking sites that would be of principal interest to educators.
 Examples: